testdouble/jasmine-rails/README.md

 Install qt for its headless webkit widget.
 The easiest way (on a Mac) that I've found is to use [homebrew](https://github.com/mxcl/homebrew):

     brew install qt

 For help installing the qt libs on other platforms, the I'd recommend [perusing capybara-webkit driver's documentation](https://github.com/thoughtbot/capybara-webkit), becuse it has the same dependency.

-## Adding the gem
+## Adding & configuring the gem

-Add jasmine-rails to your Gemfile, like so
+First, add jasmine-rails to your Gemfile, like so

     group :test, :development do
       gem 'jasmine-rails'